What's PLANERGY?

 Managing vendors effectively is a complex process, from onboarding to ongoing relationship management to advanced negotiations that lead to mutually beneficial partnerships.

 But you can’t manage what you can’t see.
-Implementing a cloud-based, centralized P2P solution like Planergy not only gives you full transparency into your spend data, but also allows you to apply tools like automation and analytics to your vendor management workflows to achieve real-time visibility into potential risks posed by new vendors and an effective toolkit for tracking and optimizing performance and compliance from existing vendors.
+Implementing a cloud-based, centralized P2P solution like PLANERGY not only gives you full transparency into your spend data, but also allows you to apply tools like automation and analytics to your vendor management workflows to achieve real-time visibility into potential risks posed by new vendors and an effective toolkit for tracking and optimizing performance and compliance from existing vendors.

 A best-in-class solution that includes vendor management capabilities can: